A couple buys an antique camera from another planet that they realize takes photos one hour into the future.

 “I’ll take it,” Ixan said.
 “This will be fun to use throughout our date today.”

 Adriyel agreed, and so Ixan paid for the camera.
+Raven assured Ixan the strap was sturdy if he wanted to sling it over his shoulder.
 The two carried about their romantic outing in downtown Helvetica, wandering through a few other boutiques before they stopped for a snack at Pi’s Pie Time.

-The smell of freshly baked goods greeted them along with warm welcomes from a ragtag trio of workers behind the glass cabinets.
-The largest of the three was a chrisom minotaur, who, despite having the build of a wrestler, had the smoothness of a ballerina.
-He carefully placed tiny adorable pies inside a display case from a massive tray he held with one hand.
+The smell of freshly baked goods greeted them, along with warm welcomes from a ragtag trio of workers in matching aprons behind the glass cabinets.
+The largest of the three was a chrisom minotaur, who had the smoothness of a ballerina despite his wrestler physique.
+Moving with slow and cautious precision, he placed tiny adorable pies inside a display case from a massive tray he held with one hand without any unsteady shakes.
 A dark-skinned human woman near in size with the minotaur approached them from behind the counter.

 “What can we make for you today?” the woman asked as an animated tattoo of a white bear performed tricks on a unicycle around her sleeveless arms.